anvie/rantang/README.md

 Rantang
 ===============

-Rantang is a simple image upload server with signature verification built using Rust with Actix.
-This software allows an authenticated user to upload images to the server with a digital signature.
+Rantang is a simple file uploader server with signature verification.
+This software allows an authenticated user to upload images to the server with a digital signature, so we can upload directly from the browser to the any server without having to go through the main server for authentication.

+Built with Rust and Actix Web for enhanced performance and safety.

 ## Installation